 Disaster Organizations: Can You Depend On Them?

-When a disaster strikes, it has the ability to flip your entire world upside down, and even take those you love from you.
-After an unforeseen emergency, you may feel as though you have nowhere to turn, especially in the recovery process.
+A disaster can flip your entire world upside down and even take those you love from you.
+After an unforeseen emergency, you may feel you have nowhere to turn, especially during disaster recovery.
 But the truth is, you’re never alone.
-There are people and volunteers out there who are just waiting to be the helping hand that you’re needing.
+Various government agencies and volunteers are just waiting to be the helping hand you need.
 Here’s more information on disaster organizations and whether you can depend on them following a natural disaster.

 Disaster Organizations: Can You Depend On Them?

-To keep this short and simple.
+To keep this short and straightforward.
 Yes.
-There are many disaster organizations out there that you can turn to if your area is ever faced with such an event.
-They could also use your help in the recovery process if you’re willing and able.
-The only reason that you wouldn’t be able to depend on any one of these following agencies is if something major had happened on a wider scale and they become overwhelmed.
-Fortunately, the chances of this happening is relatively low.
+There are many disaster organizations that you can turn to if your area is ever faced with major disasters needing emergency response teams.
+They could also use your help in recovery if you’re willing and able.
+The only reason you wouldn’t be able to depend on any of these agencies is if something significant had happened on a broader scale and they become overwhelmed.
+Fortunately, the chances of this happening are relatively low.
+But that can change in an instant.

 Natural Disaster Relief Organizations

-There are several disaster relief organizations that provide citizens with healing and different types of recovery assistance, depending on your circumstance.
+Several disaster relief organizations provide citizens with healing and different recovery assistance, depending on their circumstances.
 Whenever a disaster takes place, these are among the first natural disaster relief organizations to respond that you can turn to.

 AmeriCares

-Whenever a disaster has struck a particular community, AmeriCares helps to provide medical supplies, along with their own personal assistance to local hospitals and governments.
-That way more lives can be saved in the process.
+Whenever a disaster strikes a particular community, AmeriCares helps provide medical supplies and personal assistance to local hospitals and local governments, saving more lives.
 The organization’s three main objectives regarding a natural disaster are to be ready, respond, and recover.
-This means that they stay there until that area’s health system is back on track and recovering.
+This means they stay there until that area’s health system is back on track and recovering.
+Applying disaster preparedness efforts takes all of us.
+These people are there to make sure recovery efforts are as successful as possible.

 SBP

 SBP came about not long after the destructive aftermath of Hurricane Katrina.
-Its main purpose was to cut down on the amount of time between the recovery process and the initial disaster.
-The organization has the help of thousands of AmeriCorps volunteers who work together to rebuild efficient homes for families following a disaster, and do so far below market price for the costs involved.
+Its primary purpose was to reduce the time between the recovery process and the initial disaster.
+The organization has the help of thousands of AmeriCorps volunteers who work together to rebuild efficient homes for families following a disaster and do so far below market price for the costs involved.

 The National Organization for Victim Assistance (NOVA)

-A disaster is a traumatic event that some people have a much harder time dealing with than most.
-The NOVA teams have been specially trained to help people who are having a tough time after experiencing a natural disaster, or even a mass shooting.
+A disaster is a traumatic event that some people have a harder time dealing with than most.
+The NOVA teams have been specially trained to help people struggling after experiencing a natural disaster or mass shooting.

 Earthquake Relief Organizations